mcavallo-git/Coding/smarthome/lg/lg-65C9-oled-smart-tv.webos-config.md

 # All Settings
   - To Open `All Settings`:
     - On the `LG Magic Remote`, press and hold the Settings `⚙️` button (middle right) for `more than 1 second`
-      - Press `down` on the circular D-Pad until the bottom-left `All Settings` icon is highlighted on the screen
-        - Confirm selection by pressing in the `trackball` on the `LG Magic Remote`

 ### Picture